SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 If the project page has a de facto image or a recommended image, that's usually the best and simplest option.
 The goal here is to keep the image simple, and yet still be functional enough to support your application.

 There are also many low quality images on Docker Hub, but they tend to be obvious.
-Consider avoiding images that have a low number of pulls, are poorly rated, or doesn’t have recent updates.
+Consider avoiding images that have a low number of pulls, are poorly rated, or lacks recent updates.
 Image size is another useful criteria.
 The appropriate size of an image will obviously vary depending on the application stack, but as a rule of thumb, take a close look at images > 5 GB to see if it contains a lot of unnecessary components.
 Images that are overly large, besides suggesting that they contain too many unnecessary elements, may be frustratingly slow to push to the image registry during the development cycle (especially over a typical home internet link), and will be slower to deploy.

 Popular projects may have multiple images on their project page.
 The Apache httpd project has `httpd:2.4` and `apache:alpine`, which show that the Apache community is maintaining a mainline application while also experimenting with tiny images based on the Alpine container OS.